Present Music Heads To Milwaukee Art Museum Thursday

 The Performer

 As a young arts entrepreneur and flutist, Chase is forging a new model for the commissioning, recording and live performance of contemporary classical music.
-She is the artistic director of the International Contemporary Ensemble, which she co-founded in 2001, and teaches at Harvard, Brooklyn, and Princeton.
+She was the artistic director of the International Contemporary Ensemble, which she co-founded in 2001, and teaches at Harvard, Brooklyn, and Princeton.

 Chase explores the sound world of the entire family of flutes in her performances.
 Her bass flute, “Big Bertha,” is taller than she is.
 Check out her tour of the flute family here.